Import anticipated costs from an Excel file

 1. Open a blank Microsoft Excel spreadsheet or download the sample file.

-2. Label the first row, which specifies the column names, as shown in the table below.
+2. Label the first row with the column names shown in the table below.

 Make sure that all the required fields are included.
 Field names do not contain any spacing within the word, or before and after.